Dr. Shaiya

 Ahmed Abdalla: Research Assistant

-Akshaya Vigneswaran: Thesis student
+Akshaya Vigneswaran: Research Assistant

 Project: FLSEs, Student Workload and MSAF use (Qualitative coding on QDA Miner, statistical analyses on R studio)